 Recent historical performance vs. average Market SCR Ratio across investment funds categories

-We hope the above was of interest, and stay tuned for other analytics in the coming weeks.
+We hope the above was of interest and stay tuned for other analytics.

 Deloitte’s integrated solution servicing world-class asset managers